 No, a local branch of the Dubai company must be established in another emirate where the company plans to operate.

-9. Do I require a physical office to set up my company in the UAE?
+9. Do I require a physical office for Company Formation in UAE?

 A registered address is a mandatory requirement to open a bank account for the new company.
 Until recently, DED mandated a permanent office of a minimum of 200sqft to issue its license.
 However, in keeping with the different developments to attract investors, Department of Economic Development has started issuing Licenses without office space.
 Instead of getting a permanent office space, you can get an Estidama/Sustainability Contract like a virtual office.
 You get a Lease Agreement for the company, enabling you to get up to 4 employment visas.